-- No Time to Die is a James Bond film that was released in the UK on 30 September 2021, after a global premiere at the Royal Albert Hall on 28 September 2021.
-Starring Daniel Craig as 007, this is his fifth and final performance as the fictional MI6 agent.
-The release was significantly delayed from April 2020, following a change in director and the COVID-19 pandemic. - The film was produced by the British company EON (Everything or Nothing) Productions and distributed in UK cinemas by Universal Pictures.
-No Time to Die is available to stream on Amazon Prime. - The film's budget was an estimated \$250-301 million, making it the most expensive Bond film to date.
-So far it has grossed over \$774 million worldwide at the box office. - The poster was designed by Empire Designs, a British film promotion agency.
-The first teaser poster for the film was released on James Bond Day, 5th October 2019, as part of a global marketing campaign for the film.
-The typographical logo of the film title, No Time to Die, is in Futura Black.
+- Spectre is a James Bond film released on 26 October 2015, starring Daniel Craig as 007 in his fourth performance as the fictional MI6 agent. - Based on a book by Ian Fleming, the film was produced by the British company Eon (Everything or Nothing) Productions and distributed by United Artists. - The film was created with an estimated \$245 million budget making it the most expensive Bond film and one of the most expensive films ever made.
+It grossed over \$880 million at the worldwide box office. - The poster was designed by Empire Designs, a British film promotion agency.
+The poster was released on 3 September 2015, as part of a wide global marketing campaign for the film.